Star Trek and Its Influence on Space Exploration and the World!

 Notice how each pixel has a different shade of color and light intensity.
 On a live screen, the pixels will not be visible

-Just as the rotation of the polarization filters determines the shades of black and white for the image, the color filters go one step further and determine the correct combination of colors to obtain for each pixel.
+Just as the rotation of the polarization filters determines the shades of black and white for the image, the color filters go one step further and choose the correct combination of colors to obtain for each pixel.

 Forming the Image

-Whether the initial signal comes from a cable box, streaming device, or a computer screen, there is a set of computer algorithms in the TV that determines the appropriate amount of electrical current for each pixel.
+Whether the initial signal comes from a cable box, streaming device, or computer screen, a set of algorithms in the TV determines the appropriate amount of electrical current for each pixel.
+The desired image is then formed on the screen by selectively activating or deactivating the brightness levels of the pixels

 Conclusion